kukuu/integration/digital-twin.md

 ```

 3. Frontend (React, TypeScript)
-No changes needed here, as the frontend is already set up to fetch and display the meter readings from the backend.
+No changes needed here (Layout), as the frontend is already set up to fetch and display the meter readings from the backend.

 4. Running the Application